-The AD4000/AD4004/AD4008 digital interface is used to perform analog to digital conversions and to enable and disable various features.
-The AD4000/AD4004/AD4008 are compatible with SPI, QSPITM, and MICROWIRETM digital hosts and DSPs.
-SCK must be set with CPOL = CPHA = 0.
+The AD4003/AD4007/AD4011 digital interface is used to perform analog to digital conversions and to enable and disable various features.
+The AD4003/AD4007/AD4011 are compatible with SPI, QSPITM, and MICROWIRE® digital hosts and DSPs.
+SCK must be set with clock polarity (CPOL) = clock phase (CPHA) = 0.
 A 3-wire interface using the CNV, SCK, and SDO signals minimizes wiring connections, which is useful in applications with digital isolation.
 A 4-wire interface using the SDI, CNV, SCK, and SDO signals allows CNV, which initiates the conversions, to be independent of the readback timing (SDI).
 This interface is useful in low jitter sampling or simultaneous sampling applications.
 In either 3-wire or 4-wire CS mode, a busy signal can be enabled to indicate when the conversion result is ready.
 The busy signal acts as an interrupt to the digital host to initiate data readback.

-The AD4000/AD4004/AD4008 digital interface also supports daisy-chaining multiple devices in order to read back results from multiple ADCs over a single SPI bus.
+The AD4003/AD4007/AD4011 digital interface also supports daisy-chaining multiple devices to read back results from multiple ADCs over a single SPI bus.

-Timing diagrams and explanations for each digital interface mode are given in the digital modes of operation sections (see the $\overline{\text{CS}}$ Mode, 3-Wire Turbo Mode section through the Daisy-Chain Mode section).
+Timing diagrams and explanations for each digital interface mode are given in the $\overline{\text{CS}}$ Mode, 3-Wire Turbo Mode section through the Daisy-Chain Mode section.

 Turbo mode allows the use of slower SPI clock rates by extending the amount of time available to clock out conversion results.
-Turbo mode is enabled by setting the Turbo Mode Enable field to 1 in the configuration register and replaces the busy indicator feature when enabled.
-The maximum throughput of 2 MSPS for the AD4000 can be achieved only with turbo mode enabled and a minimum SCK frequency of $70~\mathrm{MHz}$ (see the $\overline{\mathrm{CS}}$ Mode, 3-Wire Turbo Mode section).
-See the $\overline{\mathrm{CS}}$ Mode, 4-Wire Turbo Mode for descriptions of turbo mode operation.
+Turbo mode is enabled by setting the turbo mode enable bit to 1 in the configuration register (see Table 12) and replaces the busy indicator feature when enabled.
+The maximum throughput of 2 MSPS for the AD4003 can only be achieved with turbo mode enabled and a minimum SCK rate of 75 MHz (see Serial Clock Frequency Requirements section).
+See the CS Mode, 3-Wire

+Turbo Mode section and the $\overline{\text{CS}}$ Mode, 4-Wire Turbo Mode section for descriptions of the turbo mode operation.

-Status bits can also be clocked out at the end of the conversion data if the status bits are enabled in the configuration register (see the Status Bits section).
+Status bits can also be clocked out at the end of the conversion data if the status bits are enabled in the configuration register (the Status Bits section).

-For isolated systems, the ADuM141D is recommended, which can support the 70 MHz SCK frequency required to run the AD4000 at its full throughput of 2 MSPS.
+For isolated systems, the ADuM141D is recommended to support the 75 MHz SCK frequency required to run the AD4003 at the full throughput of 2 MSPS.